Content warning: Nudity and sexual innuendo

 James doesn’t really have much to do on his own, so he is back early.
 He uses the back entrance to get up to his Spartan room where he gets into his uniform.
 He’ll fix some healthy salad for the Contessa for dinner and maybe a raspberry cake, he knows she likes that.
 He feels sorry for her, spending all her days in the bedroom or on the terrace.
 She seems so lonely, and he can’t help wondering why the Count doesn’t take her to the hospital.
 He is acting so strange since her pregnancy.
 He wonders if he has a new mistress.
 Probably…

 Egon’s shrill meowing draws his attention and he is surprised to see Shasta disappear at the top of the stairs.

-The family butler, knocks on the door and enters before she even has the time to answer.
+Worried out of his mind, he catches up with her and follows her into the master bedroom.
 At the view of his mistress up and about, his normally unflappable behavior seems to vanish, and he addresses Shasta with more than a hint of irritation.

 ‘You are supposed to lie down, walking around isn’t good for the baby.
 What will happen if you fall?’